PCottalorda/IntersectionNorms/README.md

 ## IntersectionNorms

-The aim of this project is to provides frontend web-based tools to compute intersection norms on orientable 2-manifold without boundaries.
+This project aims at providing a frontend web-based tool to compute intersection norms on orientable 2-manifold without boundaries.
-It is meant to make the exploration of such mathematical object easier
+It is meant to make the exploration of such mathematical object easier and facilitate experiments.

 ** WARNING: This project is in a (very) early development stage and is not functional. **